thales-markets/thales-improvement-proposals/TIPs/TIP-20.md

 * Ensure everyone is migrated to L2, even people that might not be actively monitoring their Thales staking
 * Save individual stakers who have THALES in Escrow at least $100 in gas costs to vest and migrate to L2.
 * Allow the already claimed and escrowed THALES to participate in early staking on L2
+* Allows everyone to stake THALES just before the migration and thus only pay the cost of 1 staking transaction instead of full migration

 CONs:
 * Unconvential approach where Protocol DAO takes temporary custody over staked funds